thryallis

 Thryallis Flowers

 Heavy pruning at the start of spring will stimulate flowering in this plant in cooler climates.
-The flowers are just under an inch (2cm) in diameter and have five petals and five sepals, which are bright yellow in color, and ten anthers, of varying lengths, and three styles all of a vibrant red shade.
+The rain of gold flowers are just under an inch (2cm) in diameter and have five petals and five sepals, which are bright yellow in color, and ten anthers, of varying lengths, and three styles all of a vibrant red shade.

 Thryallis produces a myriad of flowers that are open simultaneously on a single inflorescence, technically described as a terminal raceme.
 Flowers are a cheerful bright yellow color overall with red stamens and pistil.